 Dick Nite spoons are an example of simplistic perfection, and they will serve you well when salmon fishing in a wide array of conditions.

-Each blade is made from a combination of nickel and brass, and it’s composition is 50% of each to be precise, come in some excellent colors, and features an eagle claw siwash hook.
+Each blade is made from a combination of nickel and brass, and its composition is 50% of each to be precise, it comes in some excellent colors, and features an eagle claw siwash hook.

-The Lil’ Corky drift bobber is great when using as a float when fishing salmon roe, egg sacks, or beads, and has the perfect amount of buoyancy for the task.
+The Lil’ Corky drift bobber is great when used as a float when fishing salmon roe, egg sacks, or beads, and has the perfect amount of buoyancy for the task.